Base Camp Denver shows hikers where and when to go–and also how to prepare–to enjoy the best trails this unparalleled region has to offer.

 Pete KJ began explorations at age three in the wooded ravine that was his backyard in Seattle.
 He also began a lifelong writing habit.
 Backyard expanded as Pete stomped all over the Cascades and Olympics as a youth, and headed onward to the Pyrenees, Alps, Himalayas, and Andes.
 Peace Corps service in Africa cemented his deep desire to always be out in the world, and when he finally sat in a cubicle as a chemical engineer, it was in places like Puerto Rico and India.
 Long absent from cubicle, he moved on to raise kids, travel the world with them, and write about it (and also write three novels).
 Career brought Pete to Colorado in the 1990s; its gravity and beauty pulled him back.

 Base Camp Denver: 101 Hikes in Colorado’s Front Range will be released by Imbrifex Books in April, 2019.
-A party to celebrate its publication will be held at the Tattered Cover Bookstore on 16th Street in Denver on April 4, 2019 from 6:30 pm to 8:30 pm.
+A party to celebrate its publication will be held at a very special hikers venue in the greater Denver area on April 4, 2019 from 6:30 pm to 8:30 pm.
 Drinks and gourmet hors d’oeuvres will be served.
 All are welcome.
 More information about the launch party and pre-order information will be available soon.